Energy Efficient Homes and Additions

 New Paltz Church Restoration and Adaptive Re-use

 This old church was saved from dereliction and converted to a fantastic single family home.
-Pictured above is the restored bell tower with its new cornice and balustrade.

 HUDSON RIVER HOME MAJOR RENOVATION

 Perched on a steep bank of the Hudson River this home belonging to a couple both of whom are artists was successfully renovated from top to bottom.
 Downstairs, was converted to a fabulous Master Bedroom Suite.
 The suite includes a new Master Bathroom, large new windows, cork flooring, Douglas Fir Shaker style doors and a beautiful soapstone woodstove.
 New super efficient mini split air source heat pumps provide year round comfort.
 Client Gene designed, fabricated and installed the modernist stair railing system for the new Southern Yellow Pine stair.